MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ### Unity 2021 support

 We've made it easier to build on Unity 2021 with the release of 2.7.3!
-If you find any issues while using MRTK with Unity 2021, please [file an issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/) on our GitHub repository and add the Unity 2021 tag.
+If you find any issues while using MRTK with Unity 2021, please [file an issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/) on our GitHub repository.

 ### Scene Understanding via Remoting support (OpenXR Only)